Jimmy Panetta: Early life and career

+Military service

+He joined the United States Navy Reserve as an intelligence officer and completed a tour of duty in the War in Afghanistan in 2007 while attached to Joint Special Operations Command, for which he was awarded the Bronze Star.

+Legal career

+He worked in the Alameda County, California, prosecutor's office and as a deputy district attorney for the District Attorney's office of Monterey County, California.

 Elections

 2016

 After incumbent U.S. Representative Sam Farr announced in November 2015 that he would not seek reelection, Panetta announced his candidacy to succeed Farr in the 2016 election.
 His father had represented the district from 1977 to 1993.

 Panetta defeated Republican Casey Lucius in the November general election.
 Democrats, in the persons of the Panettas and Farr, have held the seat and its predecessors without interruption since 1977.
 It is one of California's most Democratic districts outside Los Angeles and the Bay Area; Republicans have only garnered as much as 40% of the vote twice since 1977.

 2018

 Panetta was reelected, defeating an independent challenger with 81.4% of the vote.

 2020

 Panetta was reelected to a third term, defeating Republican challenger Jeff Gorman, a financial adviser, with 76.8% of the vote.

-Tenure
+Congress

 Panetta was sworn into office on January 3, 2017.
 House Democrats selected him to be a regional whip for Northern California, the Central Coast, Hawaii and the U.S. Pacific Islands.

 Twice, in 2018 and in 2019, Panetta introduced a bill commonly stylized as the KITTEN Act, a legislative proposal to curtail certain types of animal testing.

 As of October 2021, Panetta had voted in line with Joe Biden's stated position 100% of the time.

 In February 2023, during the Russo-Ukrainian War, Panetta signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.

+During May 2024, Panetta joined a bipartisan House delegation that traveled to Taiwan to signal support for the newly elected pro-Taiwanese independence government in the aftermath of Chinese military exercises that simulated a blockade of Taiwan.